cmGitHub192/cmGitHub192/README.md

 - 🔭 I'm a student at "Escuela Politécnica Nacional"

-- 🌱 I’m currently learning React, Angular, Joomla
+- 🌱 I’m currently learning Powerate Automate

 - 👯 I’m looking to collaborate on interesting projects